hebaomar94/SimpleAppWithSwift_iOS_Course/README.md

-#This is an app to convert currency from  USD (US Dollars)  to EGP (Egyptian Pounds) based on Swift language
+#This is an app to convert currency from  USD (US Dollars)  to EGP (Egyptian Pounds) based on Swift language..